carbon-language/carbon-lang/llvm/docs/LangRef.rst

 Semantics:
 """"""""""

-This instruction returns the *remainder* of a division.
+Return the same value as a libm '``fmod``' function but without trapping or setting ``errno``.

 The remainder has the same sign as the dividend.
-This instruction can also take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating point optimizations:
+This instruction can also take any number of :ref:`fast-math flags <fastmath>`, which are optimization hints to enable otherwise unsafe floating-point optimizations:

 Example:
 """"""""